TobiasVanDyk/RaspberryPi-GPIO-Audio/README.md

 ```
 **This seeed install also [works](64bit-kernel-515xx/) on the 64bit kernel-5,15.xx.
 You may want to change kernel.img to kernel8.img in the install.sh but it is not necessary.**

-  If you use headphones as the primary output, use pavucontrol (sudo apt install pavucontrol), run it then and select wm8960-headphones instead of wm8960-speaker, and adjust the volume to above 0.
+If you use headphones as the primary output, use pavucontrol (sudo apt install pavucontrol), run it then and select wm8960-headphones instead of the wm8960-speaker, and adjust the neadphone volume to above 0.
+This will make the headphone level sticky.

 ### Instructions for kernel 5.10.xx (2021)